 As fall approaches, it’s time to find fun indoor activities to entertain your little ones.
 There are tons of fun candle crafts to enjoy with your kids.
 Candles are easy to find, and they make excellent crafts because they’re both beautiful and functional.
-Here are five ideas to get you started when making candle crafts with your children.
+Here are five candle craft ideas to get you started when making art with your children.

 Decorative Candle Jars